 A while back I was browsing Anthropology and came across their selection of embellished lampshades.
-I saw their half-moon tassel embellished lampshades and suddenly had an idea of how to make my own which I want to share with you today.
+I saw their half-moon tassel embellished lampshades and suddenly had an idea of how to make my own tassel sconce or lampshade.
 These aren’t only great for lampshades but can be used on baskets, purses, earrings, necklaces, or whatever floats your boat.

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.